This year we had more than 11,000 students apply to the Emory University Scholar Programs,…

 Remember that we do not accept official transcripts or letters of recommendation from the applicant.
 Only a school official.

 Please do not mail materials to our office if possible.
-Our staff is working remotely, and mailed materials take up to three weeks to be received and processed because of our remote set up.
+Mailed materials may take up to three weeks to be received and processed.

 Visit the Application Missing Items page for more info.